karmaniverous/blog/_posts/2024-09-17-code-complete-a-day-in-the-life-of-a-product.md

 Two years of build & production across 16 services have taught me a _lot_.

-Some of it, naturally, is application-specific, and clearly there is no percentage in sharing my employer's secrets.
+Some of it, naturally, is application-specific, and **clearly there is no percentage in sharing my employer's secrets**.

 But most of the really big lessons I've learned in the last couple of years would apply equally well to _any_ real-world, massively scalable serverless application.
 And as I've learned these lessons, I've been careful to organize them into hyper-generic, open-source libraries like `entity-manager`.